CameronHonis/gomega-stub/README.md

-# Gomega Stub
+# Stub - For Go
-Brings the tooling to enable stubbing with Gomega
+Delivers the tooling necessary to add stubs to your testing workflow